Have you ever looked around your house and wondered, “Where did all this junk come from?”

 It’s funny how attached we get to our stuff.

 Now, you’ve probably seen all kinds of books, blog posts, courses, TV programs, etc. that promise to help you get rid of your clutter.
-Downsizing seems to be all the rage these days.
+Downsizing seems to be all the rage these days and there are definite signs you have too much stuff.
 Frankly, I think anything that helps us deal with the stuff in our lives is a good thing.

 The problem is that even when you get rid of a lot of stuff, clutter has a way of creeping back into your life when you’re not looking.
 I know – I’ve been there.